How to Use Prodigy to Promote a Growth Mindset in Your Child

 We’ll show you how to use Prodigy to promote a growth mindset in your child, preparing them to learn and achieve more throughout the year!

 Growth mindset definition

 First, let’s talk about what it means to have a growth mindset.

 Already familiar with growth mindsets?
 Feel free to skip to this section and find out how Prodigy can help!

 Dweck argues that the way students perceive their ability to learn falls somewhere between a fixed and growth mindset.

-Here’s an example of what a student on either side of the spectrum might believe:
+Below are some examples of what a student on either side of the spectrum might believe.

 To develop a growth mindset, students must understand they’re not just “born smart.”
 Instead, their efforts and actions can impact their growth.